rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 oc expose svc partner -n $OCP_NS
 ```

-As you can see, the partner and the customer will expose a route of OpenShift.
-Nothing wierd until
+As you can see, both partner and customer will expose an OpenShift route.
+Nothing weird so far,
-here right?
+right?

 * Deploy the preference v1 app: